 Dramatic play allows children to experiment with and understand social roles.

 Interpersonal skills can only be developed with people, not machines.

 More time spent isolated in front of a computer or television means less time talking and interacting.

 The University Clinic for Communication Disorders in Mainz, Germany, has discovered that every fourth child of preschool age, and 18 to 34 percent of children three and four years of age, suffer from speech disorders.
 Yet, researchers observed that children who could barely talk were lightning-quick when it came to computer use.

 Carnegie Mellon University psychologists Robert Kraut and Vicki Lundmark discovered serious negative long-term social effects sustained through extensive use of virtual reality.
 After following a study group of 96 families of various backgrounds for two years, they found an average increase in depression by about 1 percent for every hour spent online per week.
 Loneliness increased as well.
 On average, subjects began with 66 people in their social circle, and for every hour each week spent online, this group shrank by 4 percent (from the book High Tech Heretic by Clifford Stoll).

-These dreaded words can be instantly transformed into a precious opportunity for imagination and development by encouraging creative play.
+Encouraging creative play can instantly transform these dreaded words into a precious opportunity for imagination and development.

 These days, free play has largely been replaced with organized activities or passive entertainment.
-Think soccer practice or video games compared to adventuring in the forest with friends, making mud pies, or playing make-believe with a cardboard box and blankets.
+For example, compare soccer practice or video games to adventuring in the forest with friends, making mud pies, or playing make-believe with a cardboard box and blankets.

 There is a big difference between being entertained and entertaining yourself.